-There are a number of great resources that you'll be able to access for this challenge, including the Healthy Kids Menu website.
+There are many great resources that you'll be able to access for this challenge, including the Healthy Kids Menu website.